-Money: It’s one of the greatest barriers and one of the greatest drivers for would be entrepreneurs looking to open their own franchise or start their own business.
-While some low-cost franchises can be funded with personal savings, a credit card or a combination of both, many other franchise opportunities will require outside financing.
-The good news is, that if you are excited about the opportunity to buy your first franchise, there are tons of franchise funding options available.
+Money is one of the greatest barriers and one of the greatest drivers for entrepreneurs looking to open their own franchise or start their own business.
+While some low-cost franchises can be funded with personal savings, a credit card, or a combination of both, many other franchise opportunities will require outside financing.
+The good news is that if you are excited about the opportunity to buy your first franchise, there are tons of franchise funding options available.

 Before we dive into the different franchise loans, grants and financing options let’s look at the costs you will need to cover when you buy your first franchise.